Our regulations are necessary for the fair and proper running of the Festival.

 Eligibility

-01. The Festival is for amateurs and music students, whatever their standard.
+• The Festival is for amateurs and students, whatever their standard.
 An amateur is defined as someone who does not derive more than out-of-pocket expenses for teaching and performing.
+This applies unless a specific competition gives different eligibility criteria.

-02. If a competitor has been a pupil of an Adjudicator in the six-months prior to the Festival, they should contact the relevant Section Secretary before entering a class judged solely by that Adjudicator.
+• If an entrant has been a pupil of an Adjudicator in the year prior to the Festival, they should contact the relevant Section Head before entering a class judged solely by that Adjudicator.

 Entries

-05. All entries must reach the Section Secretary on or before the published closing date for that section.
+• All entries must reach the Section Head on or before the published closing date for that section.
+All dates and application links can be found on the Festival website.

-06. The acceptance of late entries is solely at the discretion of the Section Secretary.
+• The acceptance of late entries is solely at the discretion of the Section Head.

-07. The Entry Fee for each competition is shown in the syllabus.
+• The Entry Fee for each competition is shown in the syllabus and on the website.

-10. Entry Fees, when received, are not refundable unless the class is cancelled.
+• Entry Fees, once received, are not refundable unless the class is cancelled.

-11. For music competitions, please state the Title, Composer/Author and playing time on the Entry Form.
+• For live music competitions, please state the Title, Composer/Author and playing time when applying.

-12. Ensembles, Choirs and Orchestras need to indicate the approximate number of performers.
+• Ensembles, Choirs and Orchestras should indicate the approximate number of performers.

 Performance

-13. All competitors will arrive for the start of their class at the time indicated on the information sheet that will be emailed to them or posted if no email is supplied.
+• For live competitions, all entrants should arrive for the start of their class at the time indicated on the information sheet emailed or posted to them.

-14. A clean copy of the music/text must be provided for the Adjudicator.
-In keeping with the laws of copyright, performers may photocopy their part for this purpose as long as competitors play/read from an original.
-All photocopies, if not collected by the end of the class, will be destroyed.
+• A clean copy of the music/text must be provided for the Adjudicator.
+In keeping with the laws of copyright, performers of music may photocopy their part for this purpose as long as they play from an original.
+All photocopies, if not collected by the end of the competition, will be destroyed.
+All copies of music submitted online will also be destroyed at the end of the competition.

-16. The same piece must not be performed in more than one class.
+• A performer must not perform the same piece in more than one class.

 Adjudication

-21. The Adjudicators’ decision, without exception or question, is final.
+• The Adjudicators’ decisions, without exception or question, are final.

 Marking System

-22. Festival classes and competitions are not examinations and participants come for enjoyment and to learn from their peers and the Adjudicators.
-However, trophies, prizes and medals are awarded and the following categories may be used:
+• Festival competitions are not examinations and participants come for enjoyment and to learn from their peers and the Adjudicators.
+However, trophies, prizes and medals are awarded and the following categories may be awarded:

 Suggestions and Complaints